dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

     ![Multi-factor barcode](/files/user-mfa-barcode.png)

-1. Using the one-time password authenticator app, generate a verification code, enter the 6-digit verification code into the field, and press <label>Next step</label> to confirm.
+1. Using the one-time password authenticator app, generate a verification code, enter the 6-digit verification code into the field, and press <label>Continue</label> to confirm.
 If the verification code is correct, you'll be redirected to the next step, otherwise you'll be asked to enter a new verification code.

 1. The setup process ends here if you have an alternative multi-factor authentication method already set up; however if this is the only multi-factor authentication method you have set up, a [recovery code](#recovery-code) will be generated and you will need to confirm the recovery code.
 Copy and store the [recovery code](#recovery-code) in a safe place.

     ![Multi-factor recovery code](/files/user-mfa-authenticator-recovery-code.png)

-1. Follow the instructions to complete the setup and activate multi-factor authentication via one-time passwords.
+1. Follow the instructions to complete the setup and activate multi-factor authentication via one-time password.

     ![Multi-factor recovery code](/files/user-mfa-authenticator-confirm-recovery-code.png)